Tim Healy (actor)

-Timothy Malcolm Healy (born 29 January 1952) is a British actor from Newcastle upon Tyne, best known for playing Dennis Patterson in the comedy-drama series Auf Wiedersehen, Pet, Les/Lesley Conroy in the comedy series Benidorm, and Gastric in the comedy series Still Open All Hours.
+Timothy Malcolm Healy (born 29 January 1952) is an English actor.
+He played Dennis Patterson in the comedy-drama series Auf Wiedersehen, Pet (1983–2004), Lesley Conroy in the sitcom Benidorm (2009–2018), and Gastric in the comedy series Still Open All Hours (2014–2019).

 Early life

+Timothy Malcolm Healy was born in the Benwell area of Newcastle upon Tyne on 29 January 1952, the son of Sadie (née Wilson) and Timothy Malcolm Healy Sr.

+He grew up in Ouston, County Durham, west of Birtley, Tyne and Wear, in former Chester-le-Street (district).
+He attended Pelton Secondary Modern School in Pelton, County Durham.

-Timothy Malcolm Healy was born in the Benwell area of Newcastle upon Tyne on 29 January 1952, the son of Sadie (née Wilson) and Timothy Malcolm Healy Sr. He worked as a welder in a factory and joined the British Army, serving part-time in the 4th Battalion, Parachute Regiment.
-In 1973, he successfully responded to an advert for the Northern Arts School, obtaining a student grant and moving into acting.
-He was an early member of the Live Theatre Company, a touring company which put on drama productions in community halls and working men's clubs.
+He worked as a welder in a factory and joined the British Army, serving part-time in the 4th Battalion, Parachute Regiment.
+In 1973 he successfully responded to an advert for the Northern Arts School, obtaining a student grant and moving into acting.
+He was an early member of the Live Theatre Company, a touring company that put on drama productions in community halls and working men's clubs.

 Career

 In 1982, Healy appeared in A Captain's Tale, depicting the triumph of West Auckland F.C. in the Sir Thomas Lipton Cup.
 In 1983, Healy was brought to public attention for his role in Auf Wiedersehen, Pet a TV comedy drama series about British builders working in Germany.